Heart-to-Heart Conversations about Carpet Odors

 Maybe the property needed some updates, maybe a new kitchen?
 While the property was certainly not brand new, the kitchen and bathrooms were recently updated, making this unlikely the issue.

 Instead, the heart-to-heart the agent had to have with his client focused on something entirely different—the condominium smelled.
 While the seller tried to refrain from smoking in the condo, there were many days and nights when it was simply too cold to go outside, so he smoked inside.
 The years of smoke and odor buildup had taken its toll on the condo, especially in the carpets and certain fabrics.
-Upon entering the property, this tobacco odorswas often the first thing visitors and, most importantly, potential buyers noticed.
+Upon entering the property, this was often the first thing visitors and, most importantly, potential buyers noticed.

 When the agent mentioned that he believed the smoke odors most likely emanating from the carpets were contributing to the slow sale, the client indicated he never even noticed the smell and questioned if there even was malodor.
 This is not uncommon.
 Long-term occupants of a building or residence where odors are a problem often no longer notice them.
 Additionally, men, such as the seller discussed here, typically do not notice odors or smells as much as women.
 And, older people in general are not as odor conscious as younger people.